colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 4. `cd ./acme.sh`
 5. `./acme.sh --install --accountemail username@emaildomain.tld`

-The "install" routine creates a directory at _~/.acme.sh/_, in which all your certificates will go in respective sub-directories according to the domains you identify in the next section.
+The "install" routine creates a directory at _~/.acme.sh/_, and your certificates will go in respective sub-directories there according to the domains they apply to.

-**Important:** After doing this install, exit your SSH connection and reconnect again.
+After you install _acme.sh_, exit your SSH connection with WebFaction and reconnect again.

 ## 4) Mount the letsencrypt_validation app

-**Note:** This step takes your site offline while you do this.

-Before issuing certificates for a given domain using the _letsencrypt_validation_ app created in step #2, you need to mount that app on the associated websites for the domain in question.
-Using the csf.community domain as example, we would mount the _letsencrypt_validation_ app on each of the four domains described in step #1: csf, csf_ssl, csf_www, csf_www_ssl.
+Before issuing certificates for a given domain, you need to mount the _letsencrypt_validation_ app created in section #2 on the four associated ‘websites’ for the domain in question.
+For example, for domain csf.community, the _letsencrypt_validation_ app must be mounted on csf, csf_ssl, csf_www, csf_www_ssl.

-First go to the WebFaction dashboard and get into the **Websites** list.
+**Note:** This will take your website offline while you do this.

+Process:

+In the WebFaction dashboard, go to **DOMAINS/WEBSITES** > **Websites**.
 Then for each associated website, you’ll do the following:

-1. Click the first associated “Website” name in the list.
+1. Click the first associated “Website” name in the list (e.g. csf).
 (This opens the properties form).
 2. In the **Contents** field, delete the application that’s currently assigned by clicking the little “x”.
 3. Click the **Add an application** drop-down menu button, then select the “_Reuse an existing application_” option.
 4. In the resulting pop-up list, click the _letsencrypt_validation_ app, then click **Save**.
 5. Click **Save** again at bottom of the website properties form.

-Repeat the above for the other three websites (e.g. csf_ssl, csf_www, csf_www_ssl).
+Repeat the above steps for the other three websites (e.g. csf_ssl, csf_www, csf_www_ssl).

 In a new browser tab, open and refresh the non-secured domains with and without “www” (i.e. _http://domain.tld_ and _http://www.domain.tld_) until you see a "502 Bad Gateway" error in each case.
 That's what you want to see!